andistro/app/wiki/en-US/README.md

 >[!NOTE]
 > Unlike `adb`, this requires that `developer options` remain enabled.

-# Starting the Installation
+# Starting the system installation

-# Downloading the installer
+## Downloading the installer

 The first and most important step is to install the apps for the installer to work.
 [They are listed here](https://github.com/andistro/app/wiki/Instala%C3%A7%C3%B5es-necess%C3%A1rias).